 How is it learned?

 The simple answer would be that children learn this at home.
 They learn it somewhere where they are catered to without having to do too much.
 They don’t learn too much personal responsibility.
 They don’t learn empathy for other people in their relationships at home.
 In teaching children that they are deserving of special treatment, yet are not responsible for their actions, we teach entitlement.
 But we also teach dis-empowerment.
-After all, one who is not responsible for himself, does not learn to be capable.
+After all, one who is not responsible for himself, does not learn to be capable and confident.
 One who has had everything done for him, does not learn to do for himself.
 Not feeling capable is an incredibly insecure feeling.
 It’s a sad situation that I think is leading to a lot of anxious, and angry children… who surprisingly are coming from privileged homes.

 It’s strange how a privileged or entitled position actually leads to a kind of dis-empowerment.
 This is why you see entitled children growing up with low self esteem and sense of anxiousness.
 It might not look like it, but deep down, so many entitled people are insecure and do not feel proud of themselves, in control, or capable.

 So how are we doing this?
 What is happening at home?
 Here are some things leading to Entitlement: